-To understand how much you’re able to claim, HMRC have released a list of benchmark scale rates (standard amounts that can be provided and claimed for).
+To understand how much you’re able to claim, HMRC has released a list of benchmark scale rates (standard amounts that can be provided and claimed for).
 Employers are able to use this list to reimburse accommodation and subsistence expenses incurred by employees who have to travel abroad.

-A majority of countries have benchmark rates exist larger cities, and ‘elsewhere’ rates for other locations.
+A majority of countries have benchmark rates exist larger cities and ‘elsewhere’ rates for other locations.

 One of the prerequisites for a qualifying expense is that the location must be a temporary workplace.
 You must still retain proof of travel (as evidence that you’ve travelled abroad) and I strongly advise Intouch clients to retain all receipts, as it’s good practice to do so.